 A living trust is not a tool for tax avoidance.
 You must report income generated by the trust on your tax return.
 If you are the grantor and trustee, the IRS allows you to report such income on your tax return, rather than file a separate return for the trust.

 Probate is the process in which the validity of the dead person’s – or decedent’s- will is determined as valid by the court.
 In Maryland, the Office of the Register of Wills in each county handles probate.
-While property placed in a living trust does avoid the probate process after the grantor’s death, for many estates probate is a relatively straightforward matter.
+While property placed in a living trust does avoid the probate process after the grantor’s death, for many estates, probate is a relatively straightforward matter.
 Compare the costs of setting up a living trust with the fees associated with probate.
 Although a living trust bypasses probate, it does not affect the payment of any inheritance or estate taxes.
 With a living trust, inheritance tax is due within three months of filing the information report by the estate’s personal representative.
-Inheritance tax on assets going through probate is usually paid by the estate’s administration account and due within nine months of the personal representative’s appointment, according to the Register of Wills.
+Inheritance tax on assets going through probate comes from the estate’s administration account.
+It is due within nine months of the personal representative’s appointment, according to the Register of Wills.

-Living trusts protect your privacy, as the assets in the trust do not generally become a matter of public record as with a will.
-Maryland does, however, require that a schedule of the trust assets is filed with the Register of Wills.
+Living trusts protect your privacy.
+The assets in the trust do not generally become a matter of public record, as with a will.
+Filing a schedule of trust assets with the Register of Wills is required in Maryland.